cppenjoy/qlang/README.md

     }
 }

+// Extended examples can be found in the examples folder
 ```
 # Contribute

 If you want to contribute to the development of MetaLang, you can follow these steps:

 - Make a fork of this repository on GitHub
-- Clone your fork to your computer using the `git clone' command https://github.com/Lofinaf/MetaLang/MetaLang.git`
+- Clone your fork to your computer using the `git clone` command https://github.com/Lofinaf/MetaLang/MetaLang.git`
 - Create a new branch for your changes using the command `git checkout -b new_branch`
-- Make your changes to the code and add them to the index using the `git add' command.`
+- Make your changes to the code and add them to the index using the `git add command.`
 - Commit your changes using the command `git commit -m "your message"`
 - Push your branch to GitHub using the `git push origin new_branch` command
 - Create a pull request on GitHub and wait for the review